Karnataka (band): 2005–2017: New line-ups

 "The Gathering Light stands true to Karnataka's heritage, yet illustrates significant artistic growth since the former lineup's Delicate Flame of Desire release six years ago. progressive rock influences are more apparent [...]
 While their fans have waited a long time for this release, the care taken in the writing, recording and production of The Gathering Light has delivered an outstanding progressive rock album..."

-In May 2010, Ian Harris, Gonzalo Carrera and Lisa Fury announced on their websites that due to personal reasons they would be leaving the band.
+In May 2010, Ian Harris, Gonzalo Carrera and Lisa Fury announced on their websites that for personal reasons they would be leaving the band.
 It was announced in October 2010 that Ian Harris would be replaced by former Karnataka drummer Louie Palmer, and in October 2010 multi-instrumentalist Colin Mold was revealed as having joined the band in a new role.
 In February 2011, it was announced that Hayley Griffiths was the new lead vocalist for the band replacing Lisa Fury.
 Hayley was previously a lead vocalist with global phenomena Riverdance and Michael Flatley's Lord of the Dance.
 The band's new lineup was completed in March 2011, when Cagri Tozluoglu was announced as the band's new keyboard player.
-In Sept 2011 the new line-up announced an extensive 15 date tour of the UK would take place early in 2012, subsequently named the "New Light Tour".
-Due to the second departure of Palmer, the band were joined by session player Matt McDonough for the tour (and continued to tour with the band until 2014).
+In September 2011 the new line-up announced an extensive 15 date tour of the UK would take place early in 2012, subsequently named the "New Light Tour".
+Following the departure of Palmer, the band were joined by Matt McDonough on drums.
 Following the completion of the 2012 tour, Mold departed the band, and was not replaced.

 The band filmed and recorded their show at The Met Theatre in Bury on the New Light Tour.
-The show was enhanced bylights and lasers, and filmed in high definition.
+The show was enhanced by lights and lasers, and filmed in high definition.
 The live DVD and was released in late 2012.
 The band continued to tour this show into 2013.

-Secrets of Angels

 The band revealed in August 2013 that they were working on a new album.
-It was revealed on 31 May 2014 that the band had hired drummer Jimmy Pallagrosi as an official replacement for Louie Palmer.
+It was revealed on 31 May 2014 that the band had hired drummer Jimmy Pallagrosi following the departure of Matt McDonough.
 The long-awaited album was released on 7 March 2015, with the first copies being available at the concert in Derby and preorders shipped the next week.
 The album contains 8 tracks, including the title track, a '20-minute epic opus'.
 Other tracks on the album include Forbidden Dreams, Poison Ivy and Feels Like Home, which were previewed on the Forbidden Dreams tour in 2012/13.
 The band went on a UK tour starting on 28 February, playing every track from the new album each night.
+The band continued to tour the Secrets of Angels album through 2016 and 2017, both in the UK and Europe.
+A DVD was recorded in London in 2016 and was released in December 2017.
+2017 also saw a tour entitled 'End II End', which saw the band perform the albums The Gathering Light and Secrets of Angels in their entirety.